FAIRplus/the-fair-cookbook/content/recipes/interoperability/fastq-file-format-validators.md

 | [Compressed Format](https://www.ebi.ac.uk/ols/ontologies/edam/terms?iri=http%3A%2F%2Fedamontology.org%2Fformat_4006)| |
 ___

-[FASTQ](http://edamontology.org/format_2182) is the _de facto_ sequencing file format and one of the most common file formats in bioinformatics analysis.
+[FASTQ](http://edamontology.org/format_2182) is the _de facto_ sequencing file format and one of the most common file formats in bioinformatics analysis {footcite}`ENAfastq`, {footcite}`NCBIformats`.
 Researchers receive FASTQ files from various sources.
 These files are used intensively in automated bioinformatics analysis pipelines.
 Therefore, it is important to validate FASTQ files to improve the data reusability and build error-proof data analysis processes.

 FASTQ validators detect truncated reads, base calls and quality score mismatches, invalid encoding, etc. For paired-end reads, they also check if the forward reads match with the reverse reads.
 Most validators can process different FASTQ variants automatically and handle compressed FASTQ files.